danbev/learning-ai/notes/transformers.md

 the entire sequence, whether it's classification, named entity recognition, etc.

-For example, if we're classifying a sentence as positive or negative (sentiment analysis), we'd feed the sentence into BERT, which would add the "CLS" token to the start of the sentence.
+For example, if we're classifying a sentence as positive or negative (sentiment analysis), we would feed the sentence into BERT, which would add the "CLS" token to the start of the sentence.
 BERT processes the entire sequence and outputs a vector for each token, but we would only use the vector corresponding to the "CLS" token to make the positive/negative prediction.